 - The D49 revolver's mechanics are incredibly well thought-out.
 You can see which shells have been fired and which are unused during reloads (complete with only the number of fired shells being left on the ground), secondary fire can only be used if the top and bottom shells in the chamber are both unfired, and hitting an empty chamber after using secondary fire is a real possibility (though this never will happen to you more than once in a row, even if there should be more than one fired chamber between a fresh bullet and the hammer).
 The Wilson 41-DB is much the same, with the added ability to continue dry-firing like a real double-action revolver, if you want to do so for whatever reason.

 - All weapons have the ability to only have their secondary fire reloaded, if it was used.

 - Most weapons have a specialized kill message depending on where the killshot hit - the chest, an arm, a leg, the head, and so on.

-- Dirty Communists: The SK-410's kill texts are all parodies of Soviet militarism.
+- Dirty Communists: The SK-410 and AK490 kill notifications are all parodies of Soviet militarism.

-- Do Not Run with a Gun: By default, you can't, though the devs included a Ballistic Sprint mutator that allows you to... guess.
+- Do Not Run with a Gun: By default, you can't, as the game halves the walking speed.
+The devs, however, included a Ballistic Sprint mutator that allows you to... guess.
 This also applies to jumping.
-Interestingly enough, weapons can still be fired - but they're terribly off-target, making it impossible to aim.
+Interestingly enough, weapons can still be fired while running - but they're terribly off-target, making it impossible to aim.
 Bots don't get the message, though, so at long ranges they're typically harmless.

 - Dramatic Gun Cock: There's an optional keybinding in the menu for doing this.
 It never costs any of your ammo, even though a lot of the guns have an actual bullet ejected when you use it.